appdev-lessons/contact-book-first-database/content.md

 end
 ```

-If we:
+In the code above we:

 1. Put a Ruby class in `app/models`.
+(The file `app/models/contact.rb` containing the `class Contact`)
-2. Name the file the same thing as the class (but the `snake_case`d version of the name, since it's a file).
+2. Name the file the same thing as the class (but the `snake_case`d version of the name, since it's a file; `contact.rb` and `Contact` within it).

-Then Rails will automatically `require` that class in _every_ other file in our app.
+If we do exactly this, then Rails will automatically `require` that class in _every_ other file in our app.
 Phew!
 That will save us from typing hundreds of `require` statements.

 Notice that we named the class singularly (`Contact`), rather than plurally (`Contacts`).
 This is because each instance of this class is going to represent one **row** from the contacts table.
 It's similar to how the `String` class is called `String`, not `Strings`.